Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: de Sitter Universe

 \subsection{de Sitter vacuum, cosmological constant problem and local temperature}

 The issue of the stability of the de-Sitter vacuum is still an unsolved problem.
 This problem is related to the also unsolved problem of cosmological constant and dark energy.
-The particular solution of the cosmological constant problem is provided by the $q$-theory.\cite{KlinkhamerVolovik2008} The $q$-theory describes the dynamics and thermodynamics of the dark energy in terms of the 4-form field, which was also used by Hawking\cite{Hawking1984} for study vacuum energy.
+The particular solution of the cosmological constant problem is provided by the $q$-theory.\cite{KlinkhamerVolovik2008,KlinkhamerVolovik2021} The $q$-theory describes the dynamics and thermodynamics of the dark energy in terms of the 4-form field.
+This field was originally used by Hawking\cite{Hawking1984} for consideration of the vacuum energy.
+Note that the 4-form field is not the abstract quantity.
+For example, it may naturally enter the Diakonov theory of quantum gravity\cite{Diakonov2011} as the fundamental field.\cite{Volovik2021F}

 In thermodynamics, the $q$-theory demonstrates, that in the equilibrium Minkowski vacuum there is the natural cancellation of the vacuum energy without any fine tuning.
+It is the consequence of the Gibbs-Duhem relation, which does not depend on the microscopic (trans-Planckian) details and is applicable to nonrelativistic and relativistic systems including the quantum vacuum.

 However, the problem remains in dynamics of vacuum energy, where the result of the relaxation of the initial state with the large dark energy depends on the stability or instability of the de Sitter expansion.
 If the de Sitter expansion is stable and does not dissipate, then both the Minkowski and de Sitter vacua serve as the attractors in the vacuum dynamics.
 To exclude the de Sitter attractor some mechanism of the decay of the de Sitter vacuum is necessary.
 In other words, while the $q$-theory solves the cosmological constant problem for the equilibrium vacuum, the decay of the de Sitter vacuum is the necessary condition for the dynamical solution of the cosmological constant problem within this theory.\cite{KlinkhamerVolovik2017}